astrotars/serify/README.md

 # Serify

 Serify is a wrapper around the Twilio Verify REST API.
-This simple and lightweight module allows you to send and verify SMS codes with two easy to use methods.
+This simple and lightweight wrapper allows you to send and verify SMS codes with two easy to use methods – and only has one dependency.
 Both methods use async/await making it easy to integrate into your existing codebase.

 ## Example